Swiss Cheese Model of Stress Resistance

 Around 45+ meditation sessions behind me.
 It's turning into a proper habit.

 There's still no major transcendence in sight, but the meditation itself is rewarding.
 I tend to get lots of good ideas while meditating, though I also seem to forget quite a lot of those.
 It's a bit like dreaming.
-If you dream early during the night and . . .
+If you dream early during the . . .

 How to stick to good habits when the going gets tough?